+You must not have defaulted on any previous student loans.
 Morris College uses the National Student Loan Data System (NSLDS) for acquiring information regarding grants and loans received at another institution.
 If you’ve received a loan at another school, you must also complete an in-school deferment as soon as you complete registration at Morris College.
-Contact the Office of Default Management for assistance in submitting the in-school deferment to your lender.
+You may contact the Morris College Loan Default Coordinator for assistance in submitting the in-school deferment to your lender.

-Freshmen (up to 24 credit hours) may borrow up to $3,500 if they’re enrolled in a program of study that is a full academic year.
-Sophomores (25-55 hours) may borrow up to $4,500 if the remainder of their program is a full academic year.
-Juniors (56-89 hours ) and seniors (90 plus hours) may borrow up to $5,500 if the remainder of their program is one academic year.
-Higher loan limits in the form of an unsubsidized loan are available for dependent students whose parents are unable to obtain Federal PLUS Loans and for independent students.
+Freshmen (up to 24 credit hours) may borrow up to $5,500 in both Subsidized and Unsubsidized Loans if they are enrolled in a program of study that is a full academic year.
+Sophomores (25-55 hours) may borrow up to $6,500 if the remainder of their program is a full academic year.
+Juniors (56-89 hours) and seniors (90 plus hours) may borrow up to $7,500 if the remainder of their program is one academic year.
+Higher loan limits in the form of an additional unsubsidized loan are available for dependent students whose parents are unable to obtain Federal PLUS Loans and for independent students.

 The Office of Student Financial Aid will mail financial aid award notifications on a rolling basis beginning in April each year.
 However, the SAR/ISIR information and all requested documents must be on file.

-After we have received your SAR/ISIR and other requested documents, the Office of Financial Aid will send an award notification to you by mail.
-The notification will indicate how much aid will be available to you from the various programs.
-If you decline any part of our award offered, or wish to reduce an award, you should indicate by circling the award being declined or reduced and return the notification to the Office of Financial Aid within 14 days.
-If you decline all or part of the award, you and/or your parents will be responsible for providing for the balance of your account.
+After we have received all requested documents, the Office of Financial Aid will send an award notification to you by mail.
+The notification will indicate how much aid has been awarded to you.
+If you decline any part of our award offered, or wish to reduce an award, you should notify the Office of Financial Aid within 14 days.
+If you decline all or part of the award, you and/or your parents will be responsible for any remaining balance due to your account.

-Your package will be combinations of different types of assistance.
-Your financial aid award may include scholarships, grants, loans and employment and will be made according to the “ladder philosophy.”
+Your package may be a combination of different types of assistance.
+Your financial aid award may include one or more of the following: scholarships, grants, loans and work-study employment.

 Morris College offers summer school session.
 Year-round Pell Grants, Loans and federal work-study, if funding allows, are the major types of financial assistance available for summer school.
-However, students who did not exhaust all Pell Grant eligibility during the fall and spring semesters may use remainder for summer school.
-Institutional scholarships are not available for the summer school sessions.
+Institutional scholarships and state grants/scholarships are not available for the summer school enrollment.

 In order to continue receiving financial aid, you must maintain satisfactory academic progress as described in the Morris College Standards of Academic Progress.
 Your academic records will be monitored each semester and reviewed at the end of each academic year.
 If it is determined that you are not making satisfactory academic progress, you will be notified by the Office of Financial Aid in writing.
 If your financial aid is suspended for lack of progress, you’ll have the right to appeal and may do so in writing to the Chairperson of the Appeals Committee.